 The Conference’s theme, "It’s the End of Economics (as We Know It)", invites us to reflect on the evolving status of economics from a historical perspective, and to explore the transformation of the discipline in light of past and present challenges.

-We are honored to host distinguished keynote speakers:
+We have been honored to host distinguished keynote speakers:

 - Ilene Grabel (University of Denver, Josef Korbel School of International Studies), keynote address